Previous projects

 Music has long been an expression of people from different cultures

 around the world.
-The oldest artifacts that show people playing
+The oldest artifacts that show people

 musical instruments are found in Asia and are around four thousand

 years old.
-Other archaeological findings suggest that different
+Other archaeological findings suggest that

 cultures around the world have always focused on their own special

 instruments, developing unique methods of playing them.
-However, no

 matter how much music may have differed in different parts of the

-world, it seems that music has always served a general common purpose:
+world, it seems that music has always served a general common

 to bring people together.
 This is true whether it be at school, in the